bytestring-net/bevy_lunex/README.md

 ));
 ```

-`UiTreeBundle` contains `Dimension` component, that is used as the source size for the ui system.
-We also need to add `MovableByCamera` component and `MyUiSystem` as generic.
+Now we should create our entity with the UI system.
+The base componets are `UiTree` + `Dimension` + `Transform`.
+The `UiTreeBundle` already contains these components.
+The newly introduced `Dimension` component is used as the source size for the UI system.
+We also need to add the `MovableByCamera` component so our entity will receive updates from camera.
+The last step is adding our `MyUiSystem` type as generic.

 ```rust
 commands.spawn((